NeshOfficial/ai25-python/README.md

 In `v2.0.0` we introduced a new SDK that is not backwards compatible with the previous version.
-This version allows for non-static instances of the client, defined parameters to each resource, modelized responses and more.
+This version allows for non-static instances of the client, defined parameters to each resource, modelized responses and more. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities.

 <details>
 <summary>Migration Examples</summary>